-The LISA Pathfinder (LPF) mission objective is to verify that a test mass onboard the spacecraft can be kept 'free-floating', subject to unwanted accelerations of less than 3×10-14 m s-2.
+The LISA Pathfinder mission objective is to verify that a test mass onboard the spacecraft can be kept 'free-floating', subject to unwanted accelerations of less than 3×10-14 m s-2.
 Practically, free-floating means that the test mass inside the spacecraft must not be subject to forces originating from mechanical contact and must only be subject to electrical, magnetic, thermal and internal gravitational forces leading to accelerations of less than 3×10-14 m s-2.

-The control law computes force and torque commands that null the test mass motion relative to the spacecraft by compensating for the environmental forces.
+In the on-board spacecraft computer a 'control law' computes force and torque commands that null the test mass motion relative to the spacecraft by compensating for the environmental forces.
 The test mass relative motion would be due to the difference of forces applied on the test mass and forces applied on the spacecraft.
 Therefore, the control action corresponds to the force applied on the test mass minus the force applied on the spacecraft and consequently the spacecraft follows the test mass with the same acceleration.

 In order to measure the test mass absolute acceleration, an external measurement of the spacecraft absolute position, e.g. by ground radio-tracking, with unachievable accuracy would be needed.
 The assessment of the acceleration of the test mass is therefore performed by means of a second test mass.
 The distance between the two tests masses is measured by an optical heterodyne interferometer and used to derive the differential acceleration.

 Ideally the second test mass should also be free-floating but this is impossible.
 The spacecraft cannot follow simultaneously both test masses, consequently the second test mass is maintained centred in its housing using forces and torques applied by an electrostatic suspension system.
 The differential forces or accelerations between the tests masses are then derived by correcting the interferometer measurements taking into account this suspension control law.